tconbeer/sqlfmt/README.md

 dialect = "clickhouse"
 ```

 Note that with this option, sqlfmt will not lowercase **most** non-reserved keywords, even common ones like `sum` or `count`.
-See (and please join) [this issue](https://github.com/tconbeer/sqlfmt/issues/195) for a discussion of this topic.
+See (and please join) [this discussion](https://github.com/tconbeer/sqlfmt/discussions/229) for more on this topic.

 ### Using sqlfmt with dbt